CasualEngineerZombie/domain-history-checker/README.md

 ### 3. Set Up Vercel KV (for Rate Limiting)
 This application uses Vercel KV for persistent and scalable rate limiting.

-- **Create a Vercel Account**: If you don't have one, sign up at [vercel.com](https://vercel.com).
+- **Create a Vercel Account**: Sign up at [vercel.com](https://vercel.com) if you don't have an account.
 - **Create a KV Database**:
-  - Go to your Vercel Dashboard.
-  - Navigate to the "Storage" tab.
+  - Navigate to the "Storage" tab in your Vercel Dashboard.
-  - Click "Connect Store" and choose "KV".
+  - Click "Connect Store" and select "KV".
 Follow the prompts to create a new KV database and link it to your Next.js project.
-- **Get Environment Variables**: After creation, Vercel will provide you with connection details (URL and Token).
+- **Get Environment Variables**: Vercel will provide connection details (URL and Token) after creation.
-- **Create .env.local**: In the root of your project, create a file named `.env.local` and add the following environment variables (replace `<your_values>` with the actual values from Vercel KV):
+- **Create .env.local**: In the project root, create a `.env.local` file and add the following environment variables (replace `<your_values>` with the actual values from Vercel KV):

 ```bash
 KV_URL="<your_kv_url>"